 Sickle cell anemia is usually diagnosed through genetic screening done when a baby is born.
 Those test results will likely be given to your family doctor or pediatrician.
 He or she will likely refer you to a doctor who specializes in blood disorders (hematologist) or a pediatric hematologist.

 Here's information to help you get ready for your appointment.

 Make a list of:

-Symptoms you've noticed, including any that seem unrelated to the reason for which you scheduled the appointment
+Symptoms you've noticed, including any that seem unrelated to the reason for which you scheduled the appointment, and when they began

-- Key personal information, including family medical history and whether anyone has sickle cell anemia or has a trait for it
+Key personal information, including family medical history and whether anyone has sickle cell anemia or has the trait for it

 Bring a family member or friend along, if possible, to help you remember the information you're given.

 For sickle cell anemia, questions to ask your doctor include: